 Pierneef's 'View in the Stellenbosch Valley, with Simonsberg and the Hottentots Holland beyond' (£100,000-150,000) will speak to the heart of anyone who ever loved the Cape.
 Better known for its exquisite wine, parts of the Stellenbosch Valley were planted with tobacco and wheat during the 1950s.
 In this image, a combination of crops provides a pastel-hued patchwork, while beyond the fields the blue-hued Simonsberg and Hottentots Holland mountain ranges – less starkly-rendered than those of much of Pierneef's earlier work – add to the sense of vastness in the image.
 An atmosphere of peace and orderliness pervades the scene, undisturbed by any signs of human presence or activity.

-Despite their differing esthetic and thematic approaches, Pierneef and Stern continue to provide two of the most significant windows onto South African life and landscape in the twentieth century.
+Despite their differing aesthetic and thematic approaches, Pierneef and Stern continue to provide two of the most significant windows onto South African life and landscape in the twentieth century.

 NOTES FOR EDITORS